hkexgroup/resipy/README.md

 Try it from source
 ------------------
-** Note: currently only Python versions 3.6 to 3.9 are supported.

 After downloading or cloning (`git clone https://gitlab.com/hkex/resipy`) the repository, you can run the GUI using:
 ```sh